Ian-CP/MLP_final/README.md

 * pdbfixer 1.9.0
 * pandas 1.5.1

-if coarse-grained simulation is being used
+If coarse-grained protocol is to be used
 * martini_openmm 0.1
 * vermouth (Martinizer) 0.10.0